datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 ```

 `@part1`
-Linear programming is an optimization technique that uses a few inputs to determine the best way to accomplish a task.
-The task could be to increase throughput, decrease cost or minimize downtime.
+An optimization technique
   The inputs to linear programming are:
 - What is being optimized?{{1}}
 - What are the constraints?{{2}}
 - What are the variables?{{3}}